Skip to Content

 9 Ways To Island Hop the South Pacific on a Budget

 Editor's Note: Yes, it's possible to experience the South Pacific on a budget.
-I didn't know this until I arrived in French Polynesia en route to New Zealand at the start of my 'round the world trip.
-That was ten years ago, and I still wish I'd spent more time there.
+I didn't know this until I arrived in French Polynesia en route to New Zealand at the start of my round-the-world trip seventeen years ago, and I still wish I'd spent more time there.
 In this guest post, Avichai Ben Tzur shares his tips for getting the most value for your money.

 South Pacific on a budget - XDAYSINY.COM